Search

 Walking-naturalistic path of Saint Valentine, Piazza Vittorio Emanuele II (Piazza Maggiore) - 32032 Feltre (BL) IT (0039) 04392540 feltrino@dolomitiprealpi.it www.dolomitiprealpi.it

-Before taking the descent, turn left, going down on the right bank of the Tegorzo stream.
-Here you cross a pedestrian bridge, recently restored, called Pont dei Osei and return to the Church of San Valentino and Piazza Marconi on the same road.
+Here, you cross a recently restored pedestrian bridge called Pont dei Osei and return to the Church of San Valentino and Piazza Marconi via the same route taken on the way.

 USEFUL INFORMATION: